yardsale8/tenure-portfolio/content/criterion5/university.md

 science faculty decided to include a new competition component.
-The general sentiment was that, in past years, scores too heavily favored a team’s presentation skills and didn't account for groups that had more advanced analytics skills did not get the recognition we believed they deserved.
+The general sentiment was that, in past years, scores too heavily favored a team’s presentation skills and didn't account for groups that had more advanced analytics skills.
+We decided these analytic skills should have a larger role in determining the outcome of the competition moving forward.

 To facilitate this new part of the competition, I took on the responsibility for the implementation and operation of two competitions using Kaggle.
 First,